 The Sultanate of Barus was an Islamic kingdom located in Barus, North Sumatra.

 In the 14th century, the Sultanate Barus was a port of the Pagaruyung Kingdom, along with Tiku and Pariaman, which became a trading place on the island of Sumatra.

-1524, Barus came under the Sultanate of Aceh.
-The position of the sultanate was a vassal of Aceh until 1668.
+Barus was under the rule of the Aceh Sultanate.
+It later became the vassal of Aceh until 1668.

-In the 19th century, Barus came under the authority of the Dutch East Indies and became part of Sumatra province’s Westkust, which was based in Padang.
+In the 19th century, Barus was under the control of the Dutch East Indies and became part of Sumatra’s Weskust province, which was headquartered in Padang.

 List of kings

 * Alang Pardosi moved to Rambe and founded a palace in Gotting, Tukka

 * Guru Marsakot Pardosi in Lobu Tua

 During a long period there is no documentation about the kings.